MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-parentchildsettingdata.md

 ---
-Description: An association between an instance of Msvm\_VirtualSystemSettingData and the Msvm\_VirtualSystemSettingData instance that represents the most recent snapshot upon which this object is based. ms.assetid: F779775B-9AB3-4495-B6FF-9985FCDF63E4
+description: An association between an instance of Msvm\_VirtualSystemSettingData and the Msvm\_VirtualSystemSettingData instance that represents the most recent snapshot upon which this object is based. ms.assetid: F779775B-9AB3-4495-B6FF-9985FCDF63E4
 title: Msvm_ParentChildSettingData class
 ms.topic: reference